-As a public school, charters receive a mix of state, local, and federal monies based on the number of students they have.
-Like other public schools, charter schools receive funding based on Average Daily Attendance (ADA).
-MWA, like many other charter schools, is also a federally and state recognized not-for-profit, allowing people to contribute money and in-kind services while receiving a tax exemption for their gifts.
+As a public school, charters receive a mix of state, local, and federal monies based on the number of students enrolled.
+As a public school, charter schools receive funding based on Average Daily Attendance (ADA).
+MWA, like many other charter schools, is also a federally and state recognized non-profit.
 While a significant portion of MWA’s funding comes from public funding, another significant portion comes from charitable contributions, public and private grants, and fundraising.

 Yes.
-The Upper School offers an interscholastic athletic program.
-Making Waves Academy (MWA) is part of the Bay Counties League East (BCL-East), which is part of the larger Bay Area Conference (BAC), as well as the North Coast Section (NCS), governed by the statewide California Interscholastic Federation (CIF).
+The upper school offers an interscholastic athletic program.
+Making Waves Academy (MWA) is part of the Bay Counties League East (BCL), which is part of the larger Bay Area Conference (BAC), as well as the North Coast Section (NCS), governed by the statewide California Interscholastic Federation (CIF).
 As members, students must be academically eligible to participate.
-The sports we offer are: Boys Soccer, Girls Volleyball, Co-Ed Cross Country (Fall); Girls Basketball, Boys Basketball (Winter); Girls Soccer, Boys Baseball, Girls Softball, Co-Ed Track (Spring).
+See the upper school pages to learn more about the athletics opportunities offered.

 Students can arrive as early as 7:30 am.
 Breakfast is served at 7:45 am.
 Unless there is a special schedule, instruction begins at 8:05 am.
-The core academic day ends at 3:30 pm Monday-Thursday and 2:00 PM on Fridays.
-Students enrolled in the Middle School CHOICE program receive additional academic support and enrichment and stay until 6:00 pm.
-Students in the Student Support Program in the Upper School stay to receive additional academic support and general Study Hall until 5:30 pm.
-There is early dismissal on Fridays for all students at 2:00 pm.
+The core academic day ends by 3:30 pm Monday-Thursday and 2:00 PM on Fridays.
+Students enrolled in the middle school extended day program receive additional academic support and enrichment and stay until 6:00 pm.
+Students in the upper school can stay to receive additional academic support and general Study Hall until 5:30 pm.
+There is early dismissal on Fridays for all students at 2:30 pm.